Dileepkapu/demo-repo/README.md

 # demo-repo
-this is git and github
+This is git and github!!